omerkadh/API-3040/README.md

-# API description - Dino
+# Manitoba Skating Rinks API

-Get a list of skating rink locations within a specified kilometer radius of you choosing.
+Get a list of skating rink locations within a specified kilometer radius of your choosing.
 Information for each skating rink includes: the name, the address, the postal code, and phone number.
 Data is available exclusively in JSON.

 # List of endpoints with parameters